BCecatto/bank-account/README.md

 ## API routes
 ### /api/v1/users/create
 ```
-this route create a new user with account and trigger the first event in your account.
+this route create a new user with account and trigger the first event in your account and you can send the inicial amount of your balance.

 params:
+{
+  name: 'Foo', username: 'Bar', email: 'foo@hotmail.com', password: '321321',
+  account: {
+    account_number: '321', bank_number: '321'
+  },
+  event: {
+    value: 100.0
+  }
+}
 return:
+  Criado com sucesso ou Registro inválido
 ```

 ### /api/v1/auth/login
 ```
 this route create a JWT token to user with expiration time, to do this just have a user created in the route below and send the follow informations: